amponce/reddit-terminal/README.md

 # Reddit Terminal

-A Snoo Terminal application to browse Reddit posts and comments using the Reddit API or web scraping as a fallback.
+A Snoo Terminal application to browse Reddit posts and comments using the Reddit API.

 ## Features

 - View posts from the front page or specific subreddits
 - Display comments in a threaded manner
 - Pagination for comments
-- Fallback to web scraping if API credentials are not available (This feature is currently blocked by Reddit)
+- AI-powered analysis of posts and comments

 ## Prerequisites

 - Python 3.6 or later
-- `praw`, `requests`, `beautifulsoup4`, `rich`, `python-dotenv`
+- `praw`, `requests`, `beautifulsoup4`, `rich`, `python-dotenv`, `openai`

 ## Installation